denisenadal/freecodecamp-url-shortener/README.md

 # freecodecamp-url-shortener #

 ## description ##
- Based on the project found here: https://www.freecodecamp.org/challenges/timestamp-microservice
+A simple api to create shortened urls.
+Based on the project found here: https://www.freecodecamp.org/challenges/url-shortener-microservice

+The github for my version is found here: https://github.com/denisenadal/freecodecamp-url-shortener

 ## endpoints ##
 ### / ###
 home/root contains an html version of the README.
 ### /new/:myURL ###
 the path to create a new shortened url.
 It will response with the old and new url in json.
+It will accept both properly formatted urlencoded urls and plain text ones.

 ### /*****  ###
 the new url will be  a 5 character string path. visiting the path will redirect your browser to the originalUrl.